Strongly correlated physics in organic open-shell quantum systems: Methods

 where

 is Green's function of the isolated $A$ subspace.
 Rewriting $\mathbf{G}_A$ in terms of $\mathbf{\Delta}_A$ and using the definition of $\mathbf{g}_A$ yields

-Then, $\mathbf{G}_A$ can be seen as the resolvent of an effective $A$ subspace renormalized by the environment through a dynamical hybridization.
-The Green's function describes the physics of the whole system, projected onto a subspace.
+Then, $\mathbf{G}_A$ can be seen as the resolvent operator for an effective $A$ subspace renormalized by the environment through a dynamical hybridization.
+The Green's function describes the physics of the whole system, projected onto the active subspace.

-For a single-particle Hamiltonian, the partition above is arbitrary, and the procedure remains valid independently of the subset of LOs included in the active space.
-In the context of $\pi$-conjugated organic molecules, the projection onto a single p$_z$ LO per C atom (and possibly other species such as N or S) is usually sufficient to achieve a faithful representation of the frontier MOs, and hence suitable to describe the physics close to the Fermi energy~\cite{gandusJCP153}.
+For a single-particle Hamiltonian, the partition above is arbitrary, and the procedure remains valid regardless of the subset of LOs included in the active space.
+In the context of $\pi$-conjugated organic molecules, the projection onto a single LO with p$_z$ symmetry per C atom (and, where relevant, additional species such as N or S) is usually sufficient to achieve a faithful representation of the frontier MOs, This choice is hence suitable to describe the physics close to the Fermi energy~\cite{gandusJCP153}, but more LOs can be included if required.
 The possibility of considering a restricted subset of LOs in the effective model is of pivotal importance in view of performing computationally-heavy many-body simulations.